AndreWillomitzer/textToHTML_V2/README.md

 ```
 textToHTML is a file and folder parser to generate HTML files from txt and markdown files.
 It can be run from the command line.
 The tool also supports markdown features.
-To install the tool download the source code.
-Make sure to have an updated version of nodeJS and npm installed.
-On the command line, type npm install.
 ```

+### Installation

+* To install the tool, make sure you have a version of npm/npx.
+* From the project directory, run `npx texttohtmlv2`

 ### Usage: